fair-transformer-gan/fair-transformer-gan.github.io/about.md

 {: .highlight }
 ### Aknowledgements
-We would like to acknowledge the influential work of Depeng Xu, Shuhan Yuan, Lu Zhang, and Xintao Wu from the University of Arkansas, whose research on [FairGAN+: Achieving Fair Data Generation and Classification through Generative Adversarial Nets] greatly influenced our project.
+We would like to acknowledge the influential work of Depeng Xu, Shuhan Yuan, Lu Zhang, and Xintao Wu from the University of Arkansas, whose research on [FairGAN+] greatly influenced our project.

-[FairGAN+: Achieving Fair Data Generation and Classification through Generative Adversarial Nets]: https://ieeexplore.ieee.org/abstract/document/9006322?casa_token=rtdWVzSgLKoAAAAA:AMi_jcLYpcU-evETPjOU7z-NF7W6NVOBczeq01sPpEIzl8V_XcwMYeTqabxFM2AOwCYt2VA

 [FairGAN+]: https://ieeexplore.ieee.org/abstract/document/9006322?casa_token=rtdWVzSgLKoAAAAA:AMi_jcLYpcU-evETPjOU7z-NF7W6NVOBczeq01sPpEIzl8V_XcwMYeTqabxFM2AOwCYt2VA